uon-hci/tools/docs/docs/SHP-stats.md

 - **Within**: every participant completes every experimental condition,
 - **Between**: different participants are allocated to each experimental condition.

-#### Assumptions
+#### Assumptions and planned comparissons

 The experimental hypothesis predicts a dependant relationship between variables, or in other words, independant variables impacting dependant variables.
-A study design can however further predictions by using **assumptions**.
+When a significant interaction is found, it is called a **main effect**.
+A study design can however further predictions by using **assumptions, planned comparisons and post hocs**.

 A **one-tailed** hypothesis predicts *how* and in *which direction* an independant variable impacts a dependant variable.
 For example, if an experimental hypothesis predicts that *music* (IV) impacts *performance* (DV), a one-tailed extension would add that *music* **improves** *performance*, or that *music* **impairs** *performance*.
 One-tailed tests must be justified: it is for example justified to predict that constant loud noise impairs performance.

-In addition, **contrasts** or **analytic comparisons** are other comparisons that can be integrated to a study design.
-Unlike one-tailed assumptions that predict in *which direction* an independant variable affects a dependant variable, contrasts compare the **levels** of an independant variable.
+In addition, **planned comparisons** and **post hoc** are other comparisons that can be integrated to a study design.
+Unlike one-tailed assumptions that predict in *which direction* an independant variable affects a dependant variable, these computations compare the **levels** of an independant variable.
 For example, if an experimental hypothesis predicts that *music* (IV) impacts *performance* (DV), and that this independant variable has three levels (*classical*, *rock*, *rap*), contrasts could be that *classical* music affects *performance* differently than *rap music*.
+These potential interactions are called **simple effects**.

+These comparisons can be done in two ways:

+- **Contrasts**: they are planned comparisons, with hypotheses in mind, a guess in which direction the comparisons will result.
+They are specifically planned **before the tests**,
+- **Post hoc**: if no specific prediction is made, these comparisons are made **after** the test, comparing everything to possibly detect significant differences.

 #### Data types and analysis